Doctor of Education | Minor in ABA FAQ

 - EDD 9665: Leadership and Ethical Issues in Applied Behavior Analysis (3 credits)

 Students wishing to pursue the ABA courses alone can apply to the Doctoral program for the Certificate of Advanced Graduate Studies (CAGS).
 The application process and admissions requirements are the same for entry to the CAGS as for the Ed.D. program.
-Students may earn a CAGS at the Fischler School of Education by:
+Students may earn a CAGS at the Fischler College of Education by:

 - Option 1: Completing all required concentration courses (a minimum of 18 credit hours to a maximum of 24 credit hours depending on concentration area) in any approved FSE Doctoral concentration [See Doctoral Concentrations and Minors listing above]